-Dining reservations open six months ahead of time, so if there is anywhere you are just dying to eat like dinner at Ale and Compass or lunch at Beaches and Cream and wouldn’t be happy if you missed, make reservations early using my guide on how to make hard-to-get Disney dining reservations.
+Dining reservations open three months ahead of time, so if there is anywhere you are just dying to eat like dinner at Ale and Compass or lunch at Beaches and Cream and wouldn’t be happy if you missed, make reservations early using my guide on how to make hard-to-get Disney dining reservations.

 You can cancel them up to 24 hours in advance without a charge.

 3. Planning your day to zig zag across the parks

 Especially at the larger parks like Epcot, it’s always a smart idea to consult a map before you sketch out your plans.